Changissnz/TAGIB/README.md

 "I have no need to introduce myself to you, Theresa Watkins.
 You spy!
 You swine!
 I am going to go ahead and spell out what I want from your firm: the treasure trove of information about the work contracted out to your organization from the Lord Commodore Marshall.
-I want all the information compressed into your two of your enterprise computers and silently transported to the location that I will provide in a message at the time TXR21:32.
+I want all the information compressed into two of your enterprise computers and silently transported to the location that I will provide in a message at the time TXR21:32.